northwesternapis/ruby-client/README.md

 ## Usage

-You'll have to set your client ID somewhere, in some sort of config directory should do nicely.
+You'll have to set your client ID somewhere before using the Gem.
 If you're using Rails try the `config` directory and make an initializer.

-Initialize the Key like so:
+Initialize your key like so:

 ```
 require 'northwestern-api'